Buddlepoof/Buddlepoof/README.md

 - 👋 Hi, I’m @Buddlepoof
-- 🙂I like to code simple games that make people happy
+- 🙂I like to code and play games
-- 😅I also like to turn laptops into thermonuclear bombs

 <!---
 Buddlepoof/Buddlepoof is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.